davidshare/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

 14. [file 13-print_float](./13-print_float) - A script that prints a number with two decimal places, followed by a new line.
 15. [file 100-decimal_to_hexadecimal](./100-decimal_to_hexadecimal) - A script that converts decimal to hexadecimal.
 16. [file 101-rot13](./101-rot13) - A script that encodes and decodes text using the rot13 encryption.
 Assume ASCII.
+17. [file 102-odd](./102-odd) - A script that prints every odd line from the input, starting with the first line.